When It’s an Emergency

 Emergency Electrical Services with Action Services Group

 We understand and value the safety of our employees, as well as yours.
 We also understand all current health requirements due to the COVID-19.
 However, when distribution centers are faced with higher demand signals, as they are now, the increased electrical load can have serious consequences if issues are not addressed.
 Action Services Group remains open and ready to assist with all your lighting and electrical needs.
-Contact Action Services Group today to learn more about our electrical services for distribution centers, call us at 800-22-0982 or email firstname.lastname@example.org.
+Contact Action Services Group today to learn more about our electrical services for distribution centers, call us at 610-558-9773, email [email protected] or schedule a call.